7.1. Big Genes Build Guide

 - (Nuts for pots and jacks as needed)

-8. Now is a good time to, um, double-double check the subboard pins for shorts.
-Again.
+8. Now is a good time to double-double check the subboard pins for shorts.

 - Measure the resistance between the pins on the installed headers.
 Pay special attention to the pins in the screenshot below.
 Ignore the "5V", "3.3V" here since we have not powered the board yet.
 Just check that there are no shorts or suspiciously low resistances between the pins.
 Note that on the USB subboard, there are two separate "5V and "GND" pairs, one for each of the two USB connectors.
 They are isolated from each other.

-- On the SD card header, resistance between pins 4 and 6 should be at least a few kiloohms.
-I measured 6 kohms with no Core connected.
-If a Core is plugged in, the resistance will be much lower: between 250 and 300 ohms.
+- On the SD card header, resistance between pins 4 and 6 should be a kiloohm or higher.
+(This part of the circuit is just the regular 3.3V to GND rail so resistance will be lower - there is a lot of stuff connected between these rails now).
+The last time I measured I got 2.1k ohms with no Core connected.
+If the Core is plugged in, the resistance will be much lower: between 200 and 300 ohms.
 This is normal.

 9. I can't seem to shake off the feeling that we forgot something important.
 Right!
 The line audio I/O socket.
 We should take care of it now, lest we finish our module then spend three days debugging it, wondering why there is no sound.